When to Keep the Passover, According To the Truth of God

 Mat 5:18 For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.

-Ok then, back to the Old Testament to see what the law says:
+Back to the Old Testament to see what the law says:

 Exo 12:1 And the LORD spoke unto Moses and Aaron in the land of Egypt, saying,